nnmkkt/AURA/README.md

 Dropdown lists of previous folders
 GUI polish
 Code unspaghetting  (like i can ever do that lmao)
-Rewrite that shit in normal language and not AutoHotKey (probably wont happen, but who knows)
+Rewrite that shit in normal language and not AutoHotKey (probably wouldnt happen, but who knows)
+Figure out why AURA eats up a crapton of ram and fix it (aka rewrite that shit in normal language)